Preventative Annual Furnace Maintenance Tips

-After a summer hiatus, heating systems fire up to keep your home comfortable during the Brrrr months (September, October, November, December and January-brrr!).
+After a summer hiatus, heating systems fire up to keep your home comfortable during the Brrrr months.
 Just as you wouldn't go on a long road trip without checking out your car first, winter is a long road trip for your furnace, or heating system.

 Josh Huck from Williams Comfort Air located in Carmel, Ind., sees many issues that could have been solved with preventative heating system maintenance.
 “The cold winter months can really put your home comfort system to work,” Huck said.

 “Before the start of heating season, we recommend having your furnace maintained by a professional licensed contractor.
 This will ensure your system operates efficiently and keeps your family comfortable and safe.
 Dirty furnace filters can cause your furnace to stop working on the coldest of days.
 We recommend changing the filter prior to the heating season while checking in on it monthly.
 Lastly, make sure to have your humidifier tested and serviced to ensure it will work properly all winter long without any unnecessary leaks or downtime.
 So many problems during heating season can be avoided with proper preventative maintenance,” Huck continued.

 Following is a heating season checklist you can use before the weather turns cool, which could help save yourself some frustration, discomfort and money.